micmejia/bible-dump/AMPC/Acts/Acts 16.md

-Then he took them up into his house and set food before them; and he [^h]leaped much for joy _and_ exulted with all his family that he believed in God [accepting and joyously welcoming what He had made known through Christ].
+Then he took them up into his house and set food before them; and he leaped much for joy _and_ exulted with all his family that he believed in God [accepting and joyously welcoming what He had made known through Christ].